MAIF/otoroshi/manual/src/main/paradox/how-to-s/import-export-otoroshi-datastore.md

 By default, Otoroshi starts with domain `oto.tools` that targets `127.0.0.1` Now you are almost ready to run Otoroshi for the first time, we want run it with an initial data.

-To do that, you need to add the **app.importFrom** setting to the Otoroshi configuration (of `$APP_IMPORT_FROM` env).
+To do that, you need to add the **otoroshi.importFrom** setting to the Otoroshi configuration (of `$APP_IMPORT_FROM` env).
 It can be a file path or a URL.
 The content of the initial datastore can look something like the following.

 ```json
 {